Quantum Annealing for Realistic Traffic Flow Optimization: Clustering and Data-Driven QUBO: Results

 \section{Results}

-Having defined the QUBO formulation and simulation workflow, we now present a detailed evaluation of solver performance across problem instances of increasing scale.
-The results are grouped according to the instance categorization from Section~\ref{sec:instances}.
+Having defined the QUBO formulation and simulation workflow, we now present a detailed evaluation of solvers' performance across problem instances of increasing scale.
+The results are grouped according to the instance categorization from Subsection~\ref{sec:instances}.
+All reported congestion reductions refer to the objective defined in this work, combining congestion scores and duration penalties (Eq. ~\ref{eq:qubo_objective}).